Shlok-Bhakta/ResuMate/README.md

 ```
 The || is a split.
 This means all the stuff to the left of the || is left alligned and all the stuff to the right of the || is right alligned

-The markdown editor has a pretty handy feature where you can do `ALT + /` on any selected lines and it will comment them out quicky including and excluding them from the reusme
+The markdown editor has a pretty handy feature where you can do `ALT + /` on any selected lines and it will comment them out quicky including and excluding them from the reusme.
+If it doesn't work then refresh the page I am still looking into this.

 Next is the knowlege bank.
 Here is the content you will be giving the AI for tuning.
 Anything that is not in the resume could be good to have.
 Some voulenteer or military experience that is not in the content of the resume is good to have.
 Also having deep descriptions with tons of numbers and data that the AI can use to make a better taylored resume could also be nice.